MVVYSHNAV/voiceai_realtime01/doc/KT/AddingTool.md

 # Tool System Architecture & Adding New Tools

-This document explains how the modular tool system works and how to add new tools to the OpenAI Realtime API voice agent.
+This document explains how the modular tool system works and how to add new tools to Tomorrow (OpenAI Realtime API voice agent).

 ## Current Architecture Overview